FindMySchool LogoFindMySchool

 The main challenge is securing a place in a consistently oversubscribed setting.
 For families who do gain entry, the best outcomes are likely for students who engage with enrichment and who benefit from steady, consistent classroom feedback.

 The most recent full inspection judged Southfield as Good overall, with Outstanding judgements for personal development and sixth form provision.
-GCSE outcomes sit in the England typical range by ranking position, while the sixth form shows strong provision alongside outcomes data that is below the England benchmark.
-This combination often suits students who value structure, support, and enrichment alongside academic study.
+GCSE outcomes sit around the middle of the national ranking distribution, while the sixth form shows strong provision alongside current A-level data with 40% of entries at A* to B. This combination often suits students who value structure, support, and enrichment alongside academic study.

 Yes.
 The latest admissions figures show 287 applications for 148 offers on the main entry route, which is about 1.94 applications per place.
 That level of demand means families should treat admission as competitive and work from the published admissions criteria rather than relying on local reputation alone.

-The school’s Attainment 8 score is 46.2, and Progress 8 is -0.23.
-In ranking terms, it is ranked 1,658th in England and 3rd in Kettering for GCSE outcomes (FindMySchool ranking based on official data).
-For families, the key is that outcomes look broadly typical by rank, while progress is slightly below average, so consistency of teaching and feedback becomes an important factor.
+The school’s Attainment 8 score is 46.8, and Progress 8 is -0.23.
+In ranking terms, it is ranked 2,111th in England and 3rd in Kettering for GCSE outcomes (FindMySchool ranking based on official data).
+For families, the key is that outcomes sit around the middle of the national ranking distribution, while progress is slightly below average, so consistency of teaching and feedback becomes an important factor.

 The sixth form is mixed and was judged Outstanding for sixth form provision at the most recent full inspection.
-Outcomes data shows 24.89% of grades at A* to B, with smaller proportions at A* and A. It can suit students who value strong guidance and a structured transition into university, employment, apprenticeships, or training.
+Current A-level data shows 40% of entries at A* to B, with 10% at A* and 10% at A. It can suit students who value strong guidance and a structured transition into university, employment, apprenticeships, or training.

 Get in touch with the school directly